RenChung9/PressStartMagazine/README.md

 ## Description

-Our Aim: To connect gamers with gaming news in a format that is clear and easily readable.
+Our Client's Aim (Which is Our Aim): To connect gamers with gaming news in a format that is clear and easily readable.

 Walkthrough for this Ver: This demo includes only the home page for now.
 It showcases a header that has a video playing in the background, links to the different main pages of the site.
 Links to gaming articles, an 'About Us', and a footer with social media links.